nicocriscuolo/OliveR/README.md

 Citation
 --------

 OliveR was designed to analyze data of a continuous and genetic (SSRs) nature obtained from samples that are spatially distributed in a given geographical area, in order to quantify the differences in morphometric, biochemical and genetic parameters.
-Its first use, from which the name derives, was made on olive trees present in southern of Italy, and the results have been included inside the paper *High biodiversity of ancient olive trees of South of Italy highlighted by morphometric, biochemical and genetic data* (submitted).
+Its first use, from which the name derives, was made on olive trees present in southern of Italy, and the results have been included inside the paper *High biodiversity arises from the analyses of morphometric, biochemical and genetic data in ancient olive trees of South of Italy* (submitted).
 If you use this package in your paper please cite:

     #>
     #> To cite package 'OliveR' in publications use: